masumsoft/express-cassandra/docs/usage.md

 console.log(models.instance.Person === MyModel);

 // sync the schema definition with the cassandra database table
-// if the schema has not changed, the callback will fire successfully
+// if the schema has not changed, the callback will fire immediately
 // otherwise express-cassandra will try to migrate the schema and fire the callback afterwards MyModel.syncDB((err) => {
     if (err) throw err;